<img src="https://ib.adnxs.com/pixie?pi=fe21c906-f716-48a0-806d-2f8eb4063c2b&amp;e=PageView&amp;script=0" width="1" height="1" style="display:none">

 If you’re not keen on borrowing against your home, you may be able to get a debt consolidation loan through a bank, credit union, or finance company.
 A debt consolidation loan can be used to pay off unsecured debts, leaving you with only one monthly payment to a single lender, hopefully at a lower interest rate.

-But to obtain a debt consolidation loan you must have good credit, collateral, or a co-signer with good credit.
-In some cases, a stable source of income is needed as well.
+However, to obtain a debt consolidation loan you must have good credit, collateral, or a co-signer with good credit.
+In some cases, a stable source of income is also needed.

 As with home equity loans and HELOCs, some people can run into trouble if they continue to use their credit cards, while also owing to the debt consolidation loan lender.
 However, this may be preferable to signing a new consolidation mortgage or refinancing an existing mortgage to cover high-interest balances for some.